 - If you live with a condition or a disability that makes it hard for you to learn, or which makes it harder for you to participate in school life, your education should take account of any extra help and support you might need

-- Lots of children and young people can get the right sort of education for them at a mainstream school – and if not, there are special schools to support children with complicated needs
+- Lots of children and young people can get the right sort of education for them at a mainstream school – and if not, there are schools to support children with complicated needs

 Your right to education doesn’t change because you find it harder to learn than other children or young people.
 Every child learns differently, and every child progresses at different rates, so schools and teachers need to take account of this.
 For some children and young people, it is harder for them to get the right sort of education.

-Special Educational Needs is the term that’s used to describe it when someone has difficulties learning but it can mean a lot of different things, including having difficulties with:
+Additional Learning Needs is the term that’s used to describe it when someone has difficulties learning but it can mean a lot of different things, including having difficulties with:

 - some or all of the work you have to do in school